-Taiwan’s crystal clear waters, warm subtropical climate and beautiful sea life to discover make for a pleasant snorkeling experience.
-If some nice snorkeling locations are found on the main island, don't miss the outer islands of Taiwan, in particular Liuqiu Island, Green Island and the Penghu Archipelago.
+Taiwan’s crystal clear waters, warm subtropical climate and beautiful sea life make for a pleasant snorkeling experience.
+There are many nice snorkeling locations are found on the main island, but don't miss the outer islands of Taiwan, in particular Liuqiu Island, Green Island and the Penghu Archipelago.
 This is where you’ll find some of the most fascinating underwater encounters: loads of green sea turtles, several species of anemonefish, as well as morays, puffers, giant clams and butterflyfish.

 With a total coastline of 970 miles/1550 km, there are many beautiful places to snorkel all over Taiwan, on all of its coasts and offshore islands.
 Here’s a guide to the best snorkeling locations for your next trip to Taiwan!

 Kenting National Park (墾丁國家公園) is considered the best snorkeling area on Taiwan’s main island.
-Located at the southern tip of the island, it features protected coves and bays, and good conditions for snorkeling.
-Several good locations are found on the shoreline between South Bay and Cape Eluanbi, the Southernmost Point of Taiwan: South Bay (南灣遊憩區), Shiniu Beach (石牛溪海灘), Lovers Beach (情人灘), as well as the Shadao Ecological Preserve (砂島生態保護區), where sea turtles are a common sighting.
+Located at the southern tip of the island, it features protected coves and bays, and has good conditions for snorkeling.
+Several of these locations are found on the shoreline between South Bay and Cape Eluanbi, the Southernmost Point of Taiwan.
+They are South Bay (南灣遊憩區), Shiniu Beach (石牛溪海灘), Lovers Beach (情人灘), as well as the Shadao Ecological Preserve (砂島生態保護區) where sea turtles are a common sighting.
 The Houbihu Marine Protected Area, which can be snorkeled from the small beach nestled south of the nuclear plant outlet, is also a good option.

-Xiaoliuqiu, a tiny island a short ferry ride from Kaohsiung, is considered to be Taiwan’s greatest place for snorkeling.
+Xiaoliuqiu, a tiny island that is a short ferry ride from Kaohsiung, is considered to be Taiwan’s best area for snorkeling.
 Also called Little Liuqiu, Lamay Island, or Lambai Island, it is the only coral island in Taiwan with a significant human population.
 Fringing reefs, home to vibrant sea life and approximately 200 resident green sea turtles, run all along the island’s shore, making it easily accessible for all skill levels to encounter underwater life.

 Zhongao Beach (中澳沙灘), at the edge of Baishawei Fishing Harbor, is very easy to access.
-North of the Island, you can also explore Beauty Cave (美人洞) or Vase Rock (花瓶石), both poor in coral but rich in reef fish.
-Other good options for snorkeling in Xiaoliuqiu are Lobster Cave (龍蝦洞), a narrow rocky split with dramatic drop-offs, as well as Secret Beach (厚石魚澳), although particularly crowded.
-Green sea turtles can be seen at all these locations, but they are particularly abundant and easy to spot at Beauty Cave (美人洞) and Zhongao Beach (中澳沙灘).
+North of the Island, you can also explore Beauty Cave (美人洞) or Vase Rock (花瓶石).
+Both of these areas are poor in coral but rich in reef fish.
+Other good options for snorkeling in Xiaoliuqiu are Lobster Cave (龍蝦洞), a narrow rocky split with dramatic drop-offs, as well as Secret Beach (厚石魚澳), although this area is particularly crowded.
+Green sea turtles can be spotted at all these locations, but they are particularly abundant and easy to spot at Beauty Cave (美人洞) and Zhongao Beach (中澳沙灘).

 Although it may sound unusual, you can also snorkel in several fishing harbors around Green Island.
 The most visited is Zhonliao Fishing Harbor in Lüdao, a very sheltered, popular swimming and snorkeling area.
 Gongguan Fishing Harbor, just 1.5 miles east of Zhonliao, is also a good option.
-Expect no coral, but plenty of fish and occasional sea kraits.
+There is no coral here, but there are plenty of fish and occasional sea kraits to see.

-The Penghu Islands or Pescadores Islands is an archipelago of 90 islands and islets located off the west coast of Taiwan in the Taiwan Strait, 45 km from the southwest coast of Taiwan.
+The Penghu Islands or Pescadores Islands is an archipelago of 90 islands and islets located off the west coast of Taiwan in the Taiwan Strait, less than 30 miles from the southwest coast of Taiwan.
 You can get to the islands by plane from several cities in Taiwan, or by ferry from Budai.

-Magong, the archipelago’s main island, has decent shore snorkeling locations, but we advise you to join island hopping boat tours to explore more remote and preserved islands.
-Expect healthy coral reefs, giant clams, butterflyfish, as well as moray eels, and occasional sea turtles.
+Magong, the archipelago’s main island, has decent shore snorkeling locations, but we advise you to join an island hopping boat tour to explore more remote and preserved islands.
+Expect healthy coral reefs, giant clams, butterflyfish, as well as moray eels, and the occasional sea turtles.

-Even if the state of reefs in Taiwan is variable, snorkelers can still spot fascinating sea life in the shallows.
+Even if the conditions of reefs in Taiwan is variable, snorkelers can still spot fascinating sea life in the shallows.
 Xiaoliuqiu, in particular, is a green sea turtle’s haven.
-It is estimated that nearly 200 individuals live in the tiny island’s shore waters.
+It is estimated that nearly 200 turtles live in the tiny island’s shore waters.
 Sea turtles sightings are almost guaranteed at some locations, such as Beauty Cave (美人洞) and Zhongao Beach (中澳沙灘).